 9In those days Jesus came from Nazareth of Galilee and was baptized by John in the Jordan.
 10And when he came up out of the water, immediately he saw the heavens opening and the Spirit descending on him like a dove.
 11And a voice came from heaven, "You are my beloved Son; with you I am well pleased."

-- L This is the Gospel of the Lord.

-- C Praise to You, O Christ.
+- L This is the Gospel of the Lord. - Praise to You, O Christ.

-- I believe in God, the Father Almighty, maker of heaven and earth.